Table of Contents

 - email — primary email address

-- connected_users — linked platform users and contributors
+- connected_users — linked platform users and contributor identities

 extra_emailsandextra_ids

-For full schema details, refer to the external API documentation linked at the bottom of this article.
+For complete schema details, refer to the Users API documentation linked at the bottom of this article.

 When to use this API